(Click the character infographic to download.)

 "Sure—I seen it.
 But sometimes a guy'll be a good guy even if some rich bastard makes him carry a sticker."
 (2.3)

 Ooh.
 We're stealing that line for our own devices.

-That's our Tom.
-Always always able to zero in on the heart of the matter.
-Tom reinforces that old adage, "Don't judge a book by its cover."
+Basically, Tom is always always able to zero in on the heart of the matter.
+He reinforces that old adage, "Don't judge a book by its cover."
 He tells the truck driver early in the novel:

 Did you happen to notice that Tom is really good at giving advice?
-He's like Ann Landers.
+He's like a dustbowl Dan Savage.
 For example, he tells the one-eyed mechanic (who cries about how lonely he is) to get an eye-patch and to take a bath.
 That's pretty practical advice.
-When his little brother, Al, gets all defensive about having broken the touring car, Tom tells him to take a chill pill and stop being so self-conscious.
+And when his little brother, Al, gets all defensive about having broken the touring car, Tom tells him to chill and stop being so self-conscious.
 When Noah tells Tom that he's going to leave the family, Tom tries to tell him it's a bad idea.
 When Winfield gets sick from eating too many peaches off of the tree, Tom knows exactly what is wrong with him.

 All of that time spent in prison really taught Tom a thing or two about life, liberty, and the pursuit of bacon.
 He's got his feet on the ground, and, like his mother, he can strategize and problem solve better than a chess prodigy.